anagha-google/dataproc-labs/2-dataproc-gce-with-terraform/README.md

 This lab demonstrates orchestration of Spark jobs on Dataproc on GCE with Apache Airflow on Cloud Composer 2.
 <br>
 It covers:
-1. Running an Airflow DAG that creates a Dataproc on GCE cluster, runs Spark jobs, deletes the cluster created by the DAG
+1. Ephemeral Dataproc Cluster: Running an Airflow DAG that creates a Dataproc on GCE cluster, runs Spark jobs, deletes the cluster created by the DAG
-2. Running an Airflow DAG with Spark jobs against an existing static Dataproc on GCE cluster
+2. Existing Dataproc Cluster: Running an Airflow DAG with Spark jobs against an existing static Dataproc on GCE cluster

 It takes ~1.5 hours to complete and is fully scrpited, including with Terraform for provisioning.